 Note: Many hydraulic fluids are almost colorless, making it difficult to spot leaks.
 A red dye additive for the hydraulic system oil is available in 20 ml (2/3 oz) bottles.
-One bottle is sufficient for 15 to 22 L (4-6 US gallons) of hydraulic oil.
-Order Part No. 44-2500 from your Authorized Toro Dealer.
+One bottle is sufficient for 15 to 22 L (4 to 6 US gallons) of hydraulic fluid.
+Order part no. 44-2500 from your Authorized Toro Dealer.

 - 1. Position the traction unit on a level surface. - 2.
-Open the hood. - 3.
+Open the hood and remove the left side screen. - 3.
 Install the cylinder lock, shut off the engine, and remove the key. - 4.
 Allow the traction unit to cool completely. - 5.
-Remove the hydraulic-tank cap and dipstick (Figure 60).
+Remove the hydraulic-tank cap and dipstick (Figure 59).